AmineMahiddine/my_website/README.md

   -the web site still in progress but it will be live soon

-  -the design file is a .xd file so you need to have adobe xd installed on your pc/mac.
+  -the design file is a .xd file so you need to have adobe xd installed on your pc/mac (add an online version).